-In partnership with MLS clubs, players, coaches, staff and fans, the Kick Childhood Cancer campaign will raise funds to provide comfort and inspiration to the patients and families within this community and enable Children’s Oncology Group to strengthen research efforts across the entire spectrum of pediatric cancers.
+In partnership with MLS Clubs, players, coaches, staff and fans, the Kick Childhood Cancer campaign will aim to raise funds for Children’s Oncology Group (COG) Foundation, and provide comfort and inspiration to the patients and families within the pediatric cancer community.

 Why Childhood Cancer?

-- Every day, 40 children are diagnosed with cancer
+- Every day, 40 children in the Unites States are diagnosed with cancer

 - 1 out of 5 children who are diagnosed with cancer dies